bitcoin-s/bitcoin-s/docs/contributing.md

 You can place a `logback-test.xml` file in the `src/test/resources/` directory in the same project that tests are being run in.

-If the test suite depends on `testkit`, you can modify [`reference.conf`](../testkit/src/main/resources/reference.conf) that is built into the testkit to control logging.
+If the test suite depends on `testkit`, you can modify [`reference.conf`](https://github.com/bitcoin-s/bitcoin-s/blob/master/testkit/src/main/resources/reference.conf) that is built into the testkit to control logging.

 ## Logging when working on Bitcoin-S tests

 When working on various parts of Bitcoin-S the need to log what's going on arises pretty quickly.
-There's two way of doing this:
+There are two ways of doing this:

 1. Using the way described in the section above, "Working on Bitcoin-S applications".
-   You could either use traits (like `HTTPLogger` or `P2PLogger`) that exposes a field `logger`, or acquire the logger directly through the traits companion object.
+   You could either use traits (like `HTTPLogger` or `P2PLogger`) that exposes a field `logger`, or acquire the logger directly through the trait's companion object.
 2. Use the standard `BitcoinSLogger`, which is also available as both a trait and a companion object with a field you can access (`BitcoinSLogger.logger`).
 Note